ngx-lottie/ngx-lottie/README.md

 });
 ```

-Such a design decision was made because animation items can emit hundreds and thousands of events every second.
-Some events are not emitted synchronously because they're wrapped into `setTimeout` inside of the `lottie-web` library.
-This means that if thousand of event occurs during the single second then Angular will run change detection thousand times, which will drastically decrease performance.
+I made such a design decision because animation items can emit hundreds and thousands of events every second.
+The `lottie-web` emits some events asynchronously by wrapping them into `setTimeout` internally.
+If thousands of events occur during a single second, then Angular will run change detection a thousand times, drastically decreasing performance.

-Therefore, all methods that are event listeners in the template are also called outside the Angular zone:
+Therefore, event handlers will be called outside of the Angular zone:

 ```ts
 import { Component, ChangeDetectionStrategy, NgZone } from '@angular/core';